sandeepksaini/azure-viya-partner-sandpit-iac/README.md

 See all the pods starting up and look for issues and errors.
 #### Getting your credentials for applying changes
-Before making changes there are 4 terraform variables that need to be set These variables are set in the  $deployment_name.tfvars file in the Azure Auth Section uncomment and quote the values for the following tenant_id = ""
+Before making changes there are 4 terraform variables that need to be set These variables are set in the  ${deployment_name}.tfvars file in the Azure Auth Section uncomment and quote the values for the following tenant_id = ""